 Characters in Darkon are granted spells and skills according to rank; each character starts as first rank.
 As the participant attends battles as that character, that character's rank will increase, and allow the participant to use additional skills and spells.
 Individual character progression in Darkon is gained through attaining battle credits.
 Battle credits are obtained at check-in when a participant records his participation in the event with the Secretary.
 Every day event in which a participant participates will earn him one credit, which is assigned to the character that the participant registered with the Secretary as for that day.
-A participant may have multiple characters of various types.
+A participant may have multiple characters of various types, but may only play the character he registered with the Secretary for the entire event.